bluesky/scanspec/docs/explanations/what-are-dimensions.rst

 A list of Dimensions are created to give the most compact representation of the scan.
 Imagine a 100x2000x2000 point scan, which creates a list of 3 Dimensions.
-Considering just the middle arrays, they would take 100 + 2000 + 2000 float64
+Considering just the midpoint arrays, they would take 100 + 2000 + 2000 float64
 = 32.8kB RAM in our list form.
 If we squashed the list into a single Dimension 100 * 2000 * 2000 float64 = 3.2GB of RAM.
 The scan itself is likely to be
 executed over a long period of time, so it makes sense to save on the memory and